techy-robot/wakapi-anyide/README.md

 Not supported.

-## Limitations
+## Quirks and limitations

+### Tracking

 wakapi-anyide is not integrated with your editor.
-It can only guess what you are doing.
+It can only guess what you are doing through file changes.
+As such, it may sometimes pick up generated files.

+### Binary files

+wakapi-anyide can track binary files with `files.exclude_binary_files = false`.
+File changes are reported specially:
+- they are appended with `#wakapi-anyide-binary` in tracking
+- cursor position is set to the last change in the binary file
+- the line count are set to the binary diff count